Groups Join Virginia to Defend Ban on Uranium Mining

 Contact: Will Cleveland, firstname.lastname@example.org, 434-977-4090

-Today SELC, on behalf of Roanoke River Basin Association, Dan River Basin Association and the Piedmont Environmental Council, filed an amicus curiae brief, or “friend of the court” brief with the United States Supreme Court, supporting the Commonwealth of Virginia’s case to uphold its ban on uranium mining.
+Charlottesville, VA— Today the Southern Environmental Law Center on behalf of Roanoke River Basin Association, Dan River Basin Association and the Piedmont Environmental Council filed an amicus curiae brief, or “friend of the court” brief with the United States Supreme Court, supporting the Commonwealth of Virginia’s case to uphold its ban on uranium mining.

-“Virginia has the right to determine what kind of industrial activity is best for its communities,” said SELC attorney Will Cleveland.
+“Virginia has the right to determine what kind of industrial activity is best for its communities,” said Southern Environmental Law Center attorney Will Cleveland.
 “A uranium industry in southern Virginia would stifle new business and threaten existing businesses, all the while degrading the environment and increasing health risks for people living nearby.”

-The company has consistently failed to circumvent the ban through legislation or legal action and has met opposition at every turn from local government, business, health and environmental groups.
+The company has consistently failed to circumvent the ban through legislation or legal action and has met opposition from local government, business, health and environmental groups.

-Argument in the U.S. Supreme Court is scheduled for November 5.
+Argument in the Supreme Court is scheduled for November 5, 2018.